What is the CE Committee?

 Who is required to have continuing education?

-All psychologists who have an endorsement as a Health Service Provider in Psychology (HSPP) are required to complete at least 40 hours of continuing education activity during a two year licensure period.
+All psychologists who have an endorsement as a Health Service Provider in Psychology (HSPP) are required to complete at least 40 hours of continuing education activity during a two year licensure period ending August 31 of even numbered years.
 At least 20 hours of education activities must be Category I. No more than 20 hours can be granted from Category II activities.

 Psychologists who are retired or who practice outside of Indiana (but hold an HSPP) are also required to meet 40 hours per licensure period.